vrurg/p6-Game-Sudoku/docs/Game-Sudoku-Solver.md

 FUNCTIONS
 =========

-The following function is expoted by default when is module is used.
+The following function is exported by default when is module is used.

 solve-puzzle( Game::Sudoku -> Game::Sudoku )
 --------------------------------------------